-- (2) The amounts reported for unit awards represent the full grant date fair value of the awards granted in 2022, calculated in accordance with FASB ASC Topic 718, disregarding any estimate for forfeiture.
-These amounts do not correspond to the actual value that may be recognized by the recipient upon any disposition of vested units and do not give effect to any decline or increase in the trading price of our common units since the date of grant.
-For a discussion of the assumptions and methodologies used in calculating the grant date fair value of the unit awards reported above, see Note 18-Unit-Based Compensation in our Notes to Consolidated Financial Statements.
-As of December 31, 2022, Mr. Alvarez had 11,649 outstanding RSUs, Mr. Anbouba had 11,649 outstanding RSUs, Mr. Skidmore had 4,933 outstanding RSU's and Mr. Washburne had 2,500 outstanding RSUs.
-Additionally, Mr. Curia had 62,621 outstanding RSUs. - (3) Mr. Washburne was appointed to our board of directors in April 2022. - (4) Mr. Curia (Energy Transfer's EVP and Chief Human Resources Officer) is entitled to receive grants of RSUs pursuant to the LTIP in recognition of his commitment and contribution to us and our unitholders.
-The restricted units granted in December 2022 will vest 60% in December 2025 and 40% in December 2027, subject to the terms of the award agreement.
+(3) Mr. Curia (Energy Transfer's EVP and Chief Human Resources Officer) is entitled to receive grants of RSUs pursuant to the LTIP in recognition of his commitment and contribution to us and our unitholders.
+The restricted units granted in December 2023 will vest 60% in December 2026 and 40% in December 2028, subject to the terms of the award agreement.
 The awards of RSUs to Mr. Curia in respect of his contribution to us represent a portion of his total awards as an executive officer of Energy Transfer and the allocation of such percentage to us is in recognition of the portion of his total time spent on our business.